Clock Auctions Augmented with Unreliable Advice

-In single-parameter, forward auction settings, \citet{CGS22} were the first to propose using \emph{randomization} to circumvent the impossibility results of \cite{DGR17}.
-They provided an auction guaranteeing \emph{expected} welfare achieving an \( O(\sqrt{\log{k}}) \)-approximation to the optimal social welfare, where \( k \) is the number of maximal feasible sets in the set system \( \mathcal{F} \).
-This was later improved to a \( O(\log{\log{k}}) \)-approximation guarantee by \cite{FGGS22}.
-Beyond the single-parameter, binary service level, forward auction context.
-For example, \citet{GMR17} demonstrated how to extend clock auctions to settings with multiple levels of service and analyzed several special cases of this general framework.
+In single-parameter, forward auction settings, Christodoulou et al. \cite{CGS22} were the first to propose using \emph{randomization} to circumvent the impossibility results of \cite{DGR17}.
+They presented an auction that guarantees \emph{expected} welfare, achieving an \( O(\sqrt{\log{k}}) \)-approximation to the optimal social welfare, where \( k \) is the number of maximal feasible sets in the set system \( \mathcal{F} \).
+This was later improved to an \( O(\log{\log{k}}) \)-approximation guarantee by \cite{FGGS22}.

+Clock auctions have also been studied beyond the single-parameter, binary service level, forward auction context.
+For example, \cite{GMR17} demonstrated how to extend clock auctions to settings with multiple levels of service and analyzed several special cases of this general framework.
 Many works have also examined \emph{reverse} (i.e., procurement) clock auctions, both with \cite{JM17, BGGST22, ensthaler2014dynamic, BB2023, HHCT23} and without \cite{K2015, bichler2020strategyproof} an auctioneer budget constraint.
-The works of \cite{LM2020, DTR2017} studied double clock auctions involving both strategic sellers and buyers. \citet{GPPS21} studied clock auctions in the important economic setting of interdependent values.
-Finally, \citet{GH23} examined clock auctions for the purpose of consumer utility maximization.
+The works of \cite{LM2020, DTR2017} studied double clock auctions involving both strategic sellers and buyers.
+The work of \cite{GPPS21} studied clock auctions in the economically significant setting of interdependent values.
+Finally, the work of \cite{GH23} examined clock auctions aimed at maximizing consumer utility.